+Thursday, day 1.
 Arrival to the farm and check-in.
-We meet over a glass of wine for presentation of the group and the programme up on the breakfast terrace.
+We meet at 7pm. over a glass of wine for presentation of the group and the programme up on the terrace.
 In the evening you will be served a four course dinner in the old barn which now houses our restaurant.

-We will start the week with a short ride in the typically hilly Tuscan countryside with the towers of San Gimignano in the background.
+We will start the week with a short ride in the typical hilly Tuscan countryside with the towers of San Gimignano in the background.
 This variably difficulty itinerary runs along gravelled roads and through woods and meadows.
 We ride on the ridge of a hill offering an amazing view of the countryside before heading back to the farm.
 Once back at Voltrona, you will be served a typical Tuscan lunch accompanied with wine from the farm.
-In the afternoon, we suggest you visit Volterra (25 km) an ancient Etruscan capital, famous for its “alabaster” and Etruscan museum.
-Here, you can admire Etruscan remains and a Roman amphitheatre.
-Alternatively, you just stay on the farm and enjoy the peace and quiet, or maybe of a cooling bath in the pool.
+Why not a walk to San Gimignano (5 km) during the afternoon?
+This is a perfectly preserved medieval town which is famous throughout the world for its many towers (once there were 72 of them but now only 14 are left) which earned it its nickname of the “13th century Manhattan”.
+On the square Piazza della Cisterna you can enjoy the world famous ice cream and from the fortress you can get stunned by the amazing view of the Tuscan landscape.
 Free choice for dinner.

 Saturday, day 3.
 Free day without riding.

 Why not spend the whole day visiting Florence (55 km), the greatest Renaissance city of all?
 Visit the Cathedral, the Uffizi, Ponte Vecchio, Piazza della Signoria, Piazzale Michelangelo, as well as the large San Lorenzo market, open every day, where you can find leather clothing and footwear.
+For who doesn’t want to go far we can recommend a visit to one of the small medieval villages Colle Val d’Elsa, Casole d’Elsa or Certaldo or why not a walk to Castelvecchio; a village in ruins abandoned over 600 years ago but still surprisingly well preserved thanks to its isolated location.
 Free choice for dinner.

 Sunday, day 4.
-Whole day ride “Picchena”, including lunch on restaurant.
+“Picchena”, whole day tour including Sunday-lunch on restaurant.

 Tuesday, day 6.
 Free day without riding.

 Wednesday, day 7.
-Whole day ride “Santa Croce”, including light lunch and wine tasting.
+“Santa Croce”, whole day tour including light lunch and wine tasting.

 This tour brings us closer to San Gimignano than previous tours.
 We ride “tölt” through a valley to finally reach the ridge of a hill giving us a 360° panoramaview.
 We make a break at the Pietrafitta farm, one of the biggest and oldest farms in San Gimignano.
 We reach our final destination, Santa Croce, only 300 meters from the ringwalls of San Gimignano, where we have lunch.
 After an “espresso” we saddel the horses to head back home.
 Through vineyards, fields and valleys we finally reach the farm before dawn.
 Dinner at the farm.